-In July 2003, Avista Corp. announced an investment by a group of private equity investors in a new entity, AVLB, Inc., which acquired the assets previously held by Avista Corp.'s fuel cell manufacturing and development subsidiary, Avista Labs.
+In July 2003, Avista Corp. announced an investment of \$6.0 million by a group of private equity investors in a new entity, AVLB, Inc., which acquired the assets previously held by Avista Corp.'s fuel cell manufacturing and development subsidiary, Avista Labs.
 As such, these operations are reported as a discontinued operation.
-The investors have raised an initial \$7.5 million in funding, which includes a commitment by Avista Corp. to provide funding of up to \$1.5 million under certain conditions.
-The Company has a 19.9 percent ownership interest in AVLB, Inc.
+In September 2003, AVLB, Inc. (doing business under the name Avista Labs) received an additional investment by private equity investors of \$6.2 million.
+This investment relieved Avista Corp. of its commitment to provide additional funding of up to \$1.5 million to AVLB, Inc. Avista Corp. has an ownership interest of approximately 17.5 percent in AVLB, Inc., with the opportunity but no further obligation to fund or invest in this business.

 In September 2001, Avista Corp. decided that it would dispose of substantially all of the assets of Avista Communications, Inc. (Avista Communications), formerly part of the Information and Technology line of business with Avista Advantage and Avista Labs.
 The divestiture of operating assets was complete by the end of 2002.
-The operations of Avista Communications are included as part of discontinued operations during the three and six months ended June 30, 2002.
+The operations of Avista Communications are included as part of discontinued operations during the three and nine months ended September 30, 2002.